 In particular, Google has invested so far in eight bets.
 Some of those bets might fail.
 Yet some others might not only grow exponentially in the next years.
 They might also transform Google’s business model.

 Why is this important at all?
-My argument is that behind the business model resides the way a company thinks.
+My argument is that the business model resides the way a company thinks.
 Even though a company is made of principles that keep it together.
 The commercial forces behind a business model are so strong that they eventually prevail over the rest.
 Google has been using a hidden revenue generation pattern and an advertising business model.
 No doubt this represents a cash cow for the organization.
 However, the future of Google might look quite different.

 It is also important to remind that a business model is never just about monetization.
 In fact, for a business model to work in the long run, it has to embrace the company’s principles.

-As specified in Alphabet annual report, “throughout Alphabet, we are also using technology to try and solve big problems across many industries.
+As specified in the Alphabet annual report, “throughout Alphabet, we are also using technology to try and solve big problems across many industries.
 Alphabet’s Other Bets are early-stage businesses, and our goal is for them to become thriving, successful businesses in the medium to long-term.
 To do this, we make sure we have a strong CEO to run each company while also rigorously handling capital allocation and working to make sure each business is executing well.”

 Not by chance, Google defined them as “bets.”
 Early-Stage businesses naturally come with considerable uncertainty.
 The interesting part?
 Some of them are already generating revenue.